Heinz Gronau: Police-Stasi interface

 Between 1958 and 1962 Heinz Gronau attended the KGB Academy in Moscow, studying for a degree at the "Grenztruppen-Fakultät" ("Border Force Faculty"), and emerging with a "Diplom-Militärwissenschaftler" (loosely, "Military sciences") degree.
 In 1962 Gronau took over from Colonel Günter Wolf as commander of the MfS Guards Regiment (better remembered by the soubriquet it was granted in 1967, as the Felix Dzerzhinsky Guards Regiment), remaining in the post for a decade.
 It was a decade dur8ng which, in 1966, he received his final military promotion, this time to the rank of "Generalmajor" ("Major general").

 Later years

 Generalmajor retired in 1972, which was the year of his sixtieth birthday.
 He died on 28 October 1977.
-In a warm public tribute, the party central committee described him a "a passionate patriot and internationalist [and] a true friend of the Soviet Union"..
+In a public tribute, the party central committee described him a "a passionate patriot and internationalist [and] a true friend of the Soviet Union"..
 (Note: "Unsere Partei trauert um einen Genossen, der unermüdlich seine ganze Kraft, seine revolutionären Erfahrungen und Fähigkeiten für den Aufbau und den Schutz des Sozialismus einsetzte.
 Er war ein glühender Patriot und Internationalist, ein treuer Freund der Sowjetunion ...".)Unsere Partei trauert um einen Genossen, der unermüdlich seine ganze Kraft, seine revolutionären Erfahrungen und Fähigkeiten für den Aufbau und den Schutz des Sozialismus einsetzte.
 Er war ein glühender Patriot und Internationalist, ein treuer Freund der Sowjetunion ...